-The eye doctors at Oakland Ophthalmic Surgery in Birmingham, MI specialize in the diagnosis and treatment of eye problems caused by diabetes.
+The ophthalmologists at Oakland Ophthalmic Surgery in Birmingham and Troy, MI specialize in the diagnosis and treatment of eye problems caused by diabetes.

 If you have been diagnosed with diabetes and are afraid of losing your vision, you are not alone.
 Diabetes affects people of all ages, races, and nationalities.
 Of the almost 30 million people in the United States with diabetes, about half will eventually develop a diabetic eye disease.
 Diabetic eye disease is the leading cause of blindness in working age Americans.